mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 these are just some project-based courses, but lecture-based (vorlesungen) courses can also be a nice if they offer their exam dates during holidays / school breaks.

-_fds_ → check out the "data stewardship" course before commiting to this module.
+_fds_ → check out the "data stewardship" course first before commiting to this module.

 - 3.0 ects ue data stewardship
 - 3.0 ects vu digital humanism